© Riyan Habeeb

 It will take place from 7th to 9th of September, 2020.
 The keynote lectures and sessions on the first two days are open to everyone.
 The workshops on the third day are for DLGS-IOER fellows only.

-More information on the detailed programme can be found here.
+More information on the detailed programme.

 For latest updates on DLGS follow us on Twitter.